rust-windowing/winit/CONTRIBUTING.md

 ## Maintainers & Testers

-The current maintainers is listed in the [CODEOWNERS](.github/CODEOWNERS) file.
+The current maintainers are listed in the [CODEOWNERS](.github/CODEOWNERS) file.

 If you are interested in being pinged when testing is needed for a certain platform, please add yourself to the [Testers and Contributors](https://github.com/rust-windowing/winit/wiki/Testers-and-Contributors) table!